Everybody Loves a Clown (song)

-"Everybody Loves a Clown" is a song written by Snuff Garrett, Gary Lewis, and Leon Russell and was recorded by Gary Lewis & the Playboys for their 1965 album, Everybody Loves a Clown.
-The song reached No. 4 on the Billboard Hot 100 in 1965.
+"Everybody Loves a Clown" is a song written by Snuff Garrett, Gary Lewis, and Leon Russell and was recorded by Gary Lewis & the Playboys for their 1965 album Everybody Loves a Clown.
+The song reached No. 4 on the Billboard Hot 100 in 1965, and also No. 4 in Canada.

 Personnel

 According to the AFM contract sheet, the following musicians appeared at the recording session.